-Geerasee is now 30 years old and she studied before at Faculty of Science, University of
+Geerasee is now 30 years old and she studied before at Faculty of Science, University of Colombo of Colombo, Sri Lanka in 2014.
+And in March 2018, she completed her first Doctorate Degree in

-Colombo Sri Lanka.
-And she graduated with BSc (Hons) in Physics and Mathematics from the
+Sri Lanka.
+And she graduated with BSc (Hons) in Physics and Mathematics from the University